mgreenwood1001/ax206-grafana-monitor/README.md

-# Monitoring of Grafana Dashboards to AX206
+# AX206 LCD: Grafana Dashboards & Simple Photo Service

 This tool intends to be a mechanism for publishing grafana metrics to an AX206 display which has a resolution of 480x320.